 Skip to main content

 This is the fun part.
 You’ll start from a professionally designed template, use Gemini CLI to customise it, and compile it into a polished PDF.
-No coding required — just clear descriptions.
+No coding required — just clear descriptions, spoken or typed.

 The Vibe Coding Loop

-Every step follows the same pattern: Start from a template.
-Ask Gemini CLI to customise it.
-Compile to PDF.
+Every step follows the same pattern: Describe what you want.
+Gemini CLI customises the template.
+Typst compiles it to PDF.
 Review and repeat until it’s perfect.

 1